-- 1. Basic Testing (within the last 12 months) - a.
-Medical History and Physical - - b.
-Chest X Ray - c.
-Electrocardiogram (EKG) - (i) Lab work- 2 separate ABO-blood typing, various serologies: Hepatitis B and C. and HIV - (ii) Medical Evidence Report (MER) from your dialysis unit - if you are on dialysis - 2.
+- 1. Basic Testing (within the last 12 months) - Medical History and Physical from referring nephrologist - b.
+Chest X-Ray - c.
+Electrocardiogram (EKG) - d.
+Complete blood work results from your dialysis unit or MD office - e.
+Serologies: Hepatitis B and C, and HIV - f.
+Social Work Assessment from dialysis unit if you are on dialysis - g.
+Medical Evidence Report (MER) from your dialysis unit - if you are on dialysis - 2.
 Cancer Screening - a.
-Colonoscopy for patients over50 years old - b.
-Prostate Specific Antigen (PSA) for men over 45 years old - c.
+Colonoscopy for patients over 50 years old - b.
+Prostate Specific Antigen (PSA) for men over 50 years old - c.
 PAP smear for all women - d.
 Mammogram for women with family history of breast cancer and/or over 40 years old - 3.
-Cardiac Testing: Nuclear Stress Test, Echocardiogram and Coronary Angiogram may be required for patients with any of the following: - a.
+Cardiac Testing: Nuclear Stress Test, Echocardiogram and coronary angiogram may be required for patients with any of the following: - a.
 Abnormal Electrocardiogram (EKG) - b.
 History of hypertension - c.
 History of diabetes - d.
-History of cardiac problems such as heart attack, angioplasty, stent placement, bypass surgery, valve replacement

-- 4. CT of Abdomen /Pelvis

-- 5. Other testing that may be required based on your medical history:

-- a.
-Blood clotting tests

-- b.
-Lung Function Tests

-- c.
-Ultrasound of liver/kidney

-- d.
-Peripheral Vascular studies
+History of cardiac problems such as heart attack, angioplasty, stent placement, bypass surgery, valve replacement - 4.
+Other Testing that may be required based on your medical history: - a.
+Blood clotting tests - b.
+Lung function tests - c.
+Ultrasound of liver/kidney - d.
+Peripheral vascular studies - e.

-- e.
 Others as recommended by transplant physician or required by your insurance company